 Compulsory Introductory Courses (20 ECTS)

 Elective studies include courses that serve to deepen students' expertise and/or promote to the topic of the Master's thesis.
-They can be chosen from the other sub-programme, from other international study programmes, or they can be general knowledge courses, such as courses in Finnish organised by the UEF Language Centre.
+They can be chosen from the other sub-programme, from other international study programmes, or they can be general knowledge courses.

-Elective studies may vary according to the students' academic or personal interests.
+Elective studies may vary according to the students' academic or personal interests, and they can also be chosen from the thematic packages of Main Subject Studies.

-For more detailed information concerning the structure of the programme, please see the degree structure in WebOodi.
+For more detailed information concerning the structure of the programme, please see the degree structure (academic year 2025-2026) in Peppi.

 How to apply?